 - Ischemic cardiomyopathy and ICD

-- Acute coronary syndrome (e.g., acute thrombus or dynamic ST-segment changes on electrocardiogram) or another reversible cause of ventricular tachycardia (e.g., electrolyte abnormalities, drug-induced arrhythmia)
+- Acute coronary syndrome (e.g., acute thrombus or dynamic ST-segment changes on electrocardiogram) or another reversible cause of VT (e.g., electrolyte abnormalities, drug-induced arrhythmia)

 - Ineligible to take amiodarone (e.g., active hepatitis, current hyperthyroidism, pulmonary fibrosis, known allergy)